JadeVane/Allure/README.md

 1. add `#appTheme=[theme_name]` attribute to the note
 1. download all the fonts in [fonts](./fonts/), then right-click on the note and select `Import to note` to import all fonts
 1. add attribute `#customResourceProvider="font-name.suffix"` to each fonts

+> How to upgrade?
+> Copy the latest css file content and replace Allure-icon.woff2 in it.
+If other fonts are updated, other font files also need to be replaced.

 ## Enable Allure Theme